 - Pay yourself first – Directly deposit money from every paycheck automatically into savings.

 - Budget and invest wisely – A few simple rules and advice: don’t spend more than you make; and put your savings in index funds, age-targeted 529 plans for college, or retirement-age targeted funds (do it all through Vanguard to simplify your life and keep your fees low).
-Recommended books: The Bogleheads’ Guide to Investing, The Wealthy Barber, and The Four Pillars of Investing: Lessons for Building a Winning Portfolio.
+Recommended books (with commissioned links to Amazon): The Bogleheads’ Guide to Investing, The Wealthy Barber, and The Four Pillars of Investing: Lessons for Building a Winning Portfolio.

 - Refinance your mortgage when interest rates drop